Dffarhn/NashoAppBackend/README.md

 {
     "status": "error",
     "statusCode": 400,
-    "message": "Your Data Not Valid",
+    "message": "Username must be between 6 and 30 characters", "data": "Your Data Not Valid"
-    "data": "Username must be between 6 and 30 characters" }
+}
 ```